-Solar Panels Wisconsin: Costs, Savings & Payback
+Solar Panels Wisconsin — Costs, Savings & Payback

 The Real Cost of Waiting for Solar Panels in Wisconsin

-We Energies, Xcel Energy WI raised rates by up to 8% in the past year (a 3–5% per year trend over the past decade).
+We Energies, Xcel Energy WI raised rates by up to 8% in the past year — a 3–5% per year trend over the past decade.
 At Wisconsin's current $0.1845/kWh and 4.32 peak sun hours daily, solar panels in Wisconsin typically generate $1,521 – $3,060 in annual savings, and that number grows as rates climb.

 To give you a reliable picture, these estimates are built on strictly conservative assumptions: no expired incentives, includes ~4%/yr electricity rate increases (EIA historical avg), Full Retail NEM (1:1) — every exported kWh credited at full rate.
 While other sites inflate their numbers to close a sale, we show reality — so the savings you see here are savings you can actually count on.

-Get My Exact Savings →Wisconsin Solar Data at a Glance
+Wisconsin Solar Data at a Glance

 Wisconsin solar panels make financial sense in 2026 despite a below-average electricity rate of $0.1845/kWh.
 The key driver: 4.32 daily sun hours and a 3–5%/year rate increase trend that makes every year of delay more expensive.
 Solar panels in Wisconsin typically pay back in ~16 years.

-Why Solar Makes Financial Sense in Wisconsin
+Why Solar Panels in Wisconsin Make Financial Sense

 - Above-average electricity rate of $0.1845/kWh — higher than the national average of $0.1805/kWh, accelerating payback for solar panels Wisconsin